knyghte/colour/README.md

-# colour
+# Colour
-This is a go package which allows colouring of text, both specific and generally.
+This is a Go package which allows colouring of text, both specific and generally.
 For now it only handles ASCII colour codes.